 A student visa is official permission by a foreign government to live and study in that country.
 It typically comes in the form of a stamp that is inserted directly into one of the pages inside your passport.
-All US passport holders are required to obtain a student visa prior to departure.
+All U.S. passport holders studying in Israel for a semester/yearlong term are required to obtain a student visa prior to departure.
 However, you will not be able to apply until you have received your official acceptance from the University of Haifa.
-This process can take 4 weeks or longer to complete.
+This process can take four weeks or longer to complete.
 During this time, the consulate will have your actual passport while your visa is processed.
 Traveling internationally prior to the start of your study abroad program will interfere with your visa application process.

 All costs related to obtaining a visa, including travel, are your responsibility.

 Check with your home country consulate, as well as the embassy of the country in which you plan to study, regarding visa requirements.
 Permanent Residents of the U.S. should check with U.S. Immigration as leaving the country for more than one year may jeopardize permanent resident status.
 Tax clearance and re-entry forms may also be necessary in these cases.